 Can it slow metabolism?

-Studies are showing that short term fasts can increase metabolism.
+Studies are showing that short term fasting can increase metabolism.
 Longer fasts that are more than 3 days slow metabolism.

 Types of Intermittent Fasting